UniMath/agda-unimath/src/ring-theory/large-rings.lagda.md

       reflects-sim-left-add-Large-Ab (large-ab-Large-Ring R) z x y
 ```

-### Addition on the left or right in a large abelian group is an embedding
+### Addition on the left or right in a large ring is an embedding

 ```agda
 module _